 \begin{theorem}[\cite{BaHuLiTr00}*{Corollary 8}] Let $X$ be a Banach space.
 For $x\in S_X$, the following are equivalent \begin{enumerate} \item $x$ is a rotund point of $B_{X^{**}}$; \item $x$ is a $w$-aLUR point of $S_X$. \end{enumerate} \end{theorem}

-\begin{remark} Claerly, if a point is aLUR, it is $w$-aLUR.
-The viceversa is not true in general.
-Indeed, in \cite[Section 2.1]{DEBEPRESOMMLUR}, it is provided a norm which is WLUR, therefore each point of the unit sphere is $w$-aLUR, but it is not MLUR, thus there exists a point in the unit sphere which is not aLUR (see also \cite{D15}). \end{remark}
+\begin{remark} Clearly, if a point is aLUR, it is $w$-aLUR.
+The converse is not true in general.
+Indeed, in \cite{DEBEPRESOMMLUR}*{Section 2.1}, it is provided a norm which is WLUR, therefore each point of the unit sphere is $w$-aLUR, but it is not MLUR, thus there exists a point in the unit sphere which is not aLUR (see also \cite{D15}). \end{remark}